 Which type of fire should a CO2 extinguisher be used on?

 This type of extinguisher is the only one recommended for use on fires that have been started through faults in live electrical equipment.
 Carbon dioxide is safe to use on electrical equipment because the gas is non-conductive and the residue it leaves behind won’t damage electrical equipment or machinery.
-CO2 extinguishers are also suitable for Class B fires (flammable liquids like petrol or oil) but they should never be used on cooking fires because its powerful discharge could easily splash burning fat and fan the fire.
+In the hands of a trained user a CO2 unit could be used on a class B fire (flammable liquids like petrol or oil) but they should never be used on cooking fires because its powerful discharge could easily splash burning fat and fan the fire.
+There is also still the risk of spreading hot liquid with the added danger of re ignition if the hot liquid reignites when the CO2 empties, circa 14 seconds.
 They’re not deemed suitable for Class A fires (flammable solids) either.

 How does a CO2 extinguisher work?